top of page

 1 in 5 people are born with the trait of high sensitivity and according to research, approx. 70% of them are more on the introverted side and 30% are more extroverted or classed as high sensation seekers.

-Many HSPs work in the corporate world because they make great leaders, they also work in our public institutions or in difficult or challenging environments or jobs.
+Many HSPs work in the corporate world because they make great leaders, they also work in our public institutions or in difficult/challenging environments as our frontline workers.
 Most are highly career focused.
-They are often hardworking individuals, driven by a sense of purpose, they want to make a difference, not only in their roles but often in society too.
+They are often hardworking, caring individuals, driven by a sense of purpose and wanting to make a difference -not only in their roles but often in society too.

-However a lot of HSPs challenge themselves too much or become over-achievers, especially if they are trying to mask their trait.
+However many HSPs give 'too much' of themselves or become over-achievers, especially if they are trying to mask their trait.
 This is because sensitivity has generally been perceived as a weakness in Western society.

-I therefore offer talks and workshops about the trait, so that sensitivity is recognised as a strength and so that HSPs don't have to hide who they are or put on a 'false front' in order to 'fit in'.
+Ultimately this empowers HSPs so they don't have to hide who they are or put on a 'false front' or mask in order to fit in.

 The business world, our public institutions and various organisations undoubtedly undervalue people who are born with the trait of high sensitivity, even though the most common qualities of HSPs include: